Predator (film)

-Predator was written in 1984 under the working title of Hunter.
-Filming ran from March to June 1986 with creature effects devised by Stan Winston; the budget was around $15 million.
-20th Century Fox released the film on June 12, 1987, in the United States, and it grossed $98 million worldwide.
-Initial reviews were mixed, but the film has since been considered a classic of the action and science fiction genres and one of the best films of the 1980s, and was nominated for an Academy Award for best Visual Effects.
+Predator was written in 1984 with a working title of Hunter.
+Filming ran from March to June 1986 with creature effects, devised by Stan Winston and a budget of around $15 million.
+20th Century Fox released the film on June 12, 1987, in the United States of America, and it grossed $98 million worldwide.
+Initial reviews were mixed, but the film has since been considered a classic of action and science fiction genres and one of the best films of the 1980s, and was nominated for an Academy Award for Best Visual Effects.